CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 2. Same as `constr(pattern=r'^\w+$')`
 3. Same as `conint(ge=14)`

-Here setting a default value of age can be achieved in only one way
+Here setting the default value of age can be achieved in only one way.

 ```python
 age: int = Field(18, ge=14)